MarcialRosales/java-pcf-workshops/README.md

 Although not absolutely necessary but we can create subdomain like this to further organize the routes: `cf create-domain <org> mr.apps-dev.chdc20-cf.solera.com`.

 ### 4th step
 Create first route : `cf create-route development mr.apps-dev.chdc20-cf.solera.com --path v1/brokers `.
 This step is only necessary if we want to reserve the route.
-Say we dont have the applications ready but we want to reserve their routes.
+Say we don't have the applications ready but we want to reserve their routes.

 ### 5th step
 Check the routes: `cf routes` returns at least this line: